amoschou/laravel-remote-auth/README.md

 class NewAuth extends Driver
 {
+    /**
+     * Determine whether the username and password can authenticate against
+     * this driver.
+     */
     public function validate($username, $password): bool
     {
         // Returns true for valid credentials or false if invalid.
     }

+    /**
+     * Get a newly synced set of details about the user for the given username
+     * and password.
+     */
     protected function user($username, $password): array
     {
         // Returns an array of the following form: